 Amidst discussion of the Internet of Things, Fenwick McKelvey studies the Internet as Things.
 Investigating the machines, bots, artificial intelligence, algorithms, and daemons that make up the digital world around us.

 His research takes him from debates at the CRTC to data centres, from Donna Haraway to Harold Guetzkow.
 He is currently studying the shaping of artificial intelligence and its legitimacy as a solution to media problems building on his past studies of Network Neutrality and the discoverability of online content.
 He continues to study political communication, exploring social media and politics, computational management in political campaigns, political bots, and the influence of memes in Canadian politics.

 To understand the influences, controls, nudges, and optimizations of the Internet as things, he draws on a range of scholarly work in communication studies, media studies, science and technology studies, and political economy.
 His resulting research has been published in journals including New Media and Society, the International Journal of Communication, the Internet Histories, and the Canadian Journal of Communication.

-Whenever possible, McKelvey participates in public debates and issue-driven discussions related to the Internet as things, frequently serving as a commentator for a variety of media organizations, including CBC’s Power and Politics and The National, Le Devoir, and the Montreal Gazette, among others.
+Whenever possible, McKelvey participates in public debates and issue-driven discussions related to the Internet as things, frequently serving as a commentator for a variety of media organizations, including CBC’s Power and Politics and The National, The Guardian, and Wired Magazine, among others.